 If you trust in the process and love the process, then the results will take care of themselves.
 This is the art of fulfillment and this is what you should focus on when you ask yourself, “what do I want to do with my life?”

-How Can You Benefit From the Art of Fulfillment?
+How You Can Benefit From the Art of Fulfillment

 Tony Robbins, on a recent episode of the Tim Ferriss podcast, drives home the value of the art of fulfillment with a touching story.